bketelsen/structuretest/README.md

 	$ buffalo db create -a

 ## Starting the Application

+This application requires that the web assembly be compiled before it can be run.
+Compile the wasm with the command:

+	$ make wasm

 Buffalo ships with a command that will watch your application and automatically rebuild the Go binary and any assets for you.
 To do that run the "buffalo dev" command: